Havoc-1/KPLIBMissionOpportunityFramework/README.md

     - Variety of HVT, defenders, and QRF outfit and equipment
 - Works in any map with KP Liberation Scenario (0.96.7a)
 - Custom markers with timer function
 - Optimized and reasonably lightweight
+- Compatible with VCOM and LAMBs
+- Works with headlessclients

 ## Mission Types
 - Kill or Capture HVT